agama-project/agama-project.github.io/docs/user/unattended/profile/network.md

 ### Bridges

-To create a bridge you need to include a `bridge` section which, among other optional settings, it includes the list of ports to connect.
+To create a bridge you need to include a `bridge` section which, among other optional settings, includes the list of ports to connect.

 ```jsonnet